wangmeshfree/wangmeshfree.github.io/content/authors/admin/_index.md

     url: https://mae.sustech.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is the numerical methods for PDEs as opposed to using commercial softwares.
+bio: My research interest is the numerical methods for PDEs as well as the real-world engineering applications.